 The Hyperscale Compliance Engine is responsible for unloading the data from the source and horizontally scaling the masking process by initiating multiple parallel masking jobs across nodes in the Continuous Compliance Engine cluster.
 Once data is masked, it loads it back to the target data sources.
 Depending on the number of nodes in the cluster, you can increase or decrease the total throughput of an individual masking job.
-In the case of relational databases as source and target data sources, it also handles the pre-load (disabling indexes, triggers, and constraints) and post-load (enabling indexes, triggers, and constraint) tasks like disabling and enabling indexes, triggers, and constraints.
+In the case of relational databases as source and target data sources, it also handles the pre-load (disabling indexes, triggers, and constraints) and post-load (enabling indexes, triggers, and constraints) tasks like disabling and enabling indexes, triggers, and constraints.
 Currently, the Hyperscale Compliance Engine supports the following two strategies to distribute the masking jobs across nodes available:

-- Intelligent Load Balancing (Default): This strategy considers each Continuous Compliance Engine's current capacity before assigning any masking jobs to the node Continuous Compliance Engines.
-It calculates the capacity using available resources on node Continuous Compliance Engines and already running masking jobs on the engines. - Round Robin Load Balancing: This strategy simply distributes the masking jobs to all the node Continuous Compliance Engines using the round robin algorithm.
+• Intelligent Load Balancing (Default): This strategy considers each Continuous Compliance Engine's current capacity before assigning any masking jobs to the node Continuous Compliance Engines.
+It calculates the capacity using available resources on node Continuous Compliance Engines and already running masking jobs on the engines.
+Below is the formula used to calculate the capacity of the Continuous Compliance Engines: